 function in

-, rather than having to manually handle events on those arms. - A common pattern in an agent is to switch on the input of an arm with
+default-agent, rather than having to manually handle events on those arms. - A common pattern in an agent is to switch on the input of an arm with

 wutlus (

-) runes.
-For any unexpected input, you can just pass it to the relevant arm ofdefault-agent
+?+) runes or maybe wutcol (?:) runes.
+For any unexpected input, you can just pass it to the relevant arm ofdefault-agentrather than handling it manually.

-library lives in /lib/default-agent/hoon
+The default-agent library lives in /lib/default-agent/hoon of the %base

 desk, and you would typically include a copy in any new desk you created.
 It's